c4em/collei/README.md

 <h2>Using docker</h2>
 <a href="https://github.com/c4em/collei/issues/4">The process is documented here</a> by <a href="https://github.com/SleepingPanda">@SleepyPanda</a>.

+<h2>Skip daily check-in</h2>
+If you wish to skip the daily check-in due to issues like the Geetest captcha, simply <a href="https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository">create a new configuration variable</a> called `SKIP_DAILY` and assign it any value.
+<h2>Skip claiming codes</h2>
+If you wish to skip claiming codes, simply <a href="https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository">create a new configuration variable</a> called `SKIP_CODES` and assign it any value.
 <h2>Troubleshooting</h2>
 Help!
 My Collei broke! <br>
 This section goes over some common reasons why Collei might break.